 It is the mission of the Department of Modern Foreign Languages to support and to strengthen a liberal arts education within a Christian context by providing a curriculum that enables majors in the department to continue their language study in graduate programs, to acquire a solid knowledge base and appreciation of a culture different from their own, to develop a reasonably critical view of their own culture, and to gain an astute international perspective and awareness.

 Our majors have received many local, regional and national awards and scholarships, including several prestigious Fullbright Scholarships and Fellowships.
-Our majors have also been accepted, moreover, to do graduate work at Boston University, Bowling Green State University, Harvard University, the Sorbonne (Paris, France), the University of Indiana, the University of Minnesota, the University of Wisconsin, and Vanderbilt University.
+Our majors have also been accepted, moreover, to do graduate work at Boston University, Bowling Green State University, Harvard University, the Sorbonne (Paris, France), the University of Denver, the University of Indiana, the University of Minnesota, the University of Nebraska, the University of Wisconsin, the University of York, and Vanderbilt University.
 Most of those accepted were also awarded fellowships and/or teaching assistantships.

 What do our graduates say?